Locke(d) similar games & best alternatives

 - No replay value

-Broadly representative of its motivational profile, with a few distinct shifts.
-Motivations that often define this kind of title include Strategy, Survival, Competence, Violence.
-It leans lower than usual among comparable games on Continuation, Idle, Experimenting.
+Locke(d): A very typical example of its motivational profile.
+Motivations that often define this kind of title include Strategy, Experimenting, Competence, Survival.
+Here, the score leans higher than usual among comparable games on Autonomy.
+It leans lower than usual among comparable games on Continuation, Idle.

 -